Bandwidth/bandwidth.github.io/voice/methods/recordings/about.md

 # Recordings

-The Recordings resource lets retrieve information about recordings created during calls as well as manage recordings on a live call.
+The Recordings resource lets you retrieve information about recordings created during calls as well as manage recordings on a live call.

 <aside class="alert general small">
 <p>